Maths at St Matthew's

 The programme is delivered 3/4 times a week to Reception and KS1 children.

-MASTERING NUMBER AT KS2 - Secure firm foundations in multiplicative relationships.
+MASTERING NUMBER AT KS2 - Securing firm foundations in multiplicative relationships.

 The programme acknowledges that the knowledge of multiplication and division and its applications, forms the single most important aspect of the KS2 curriculum, and is the gateway to success at secondary school.
 The project enables pupils in Years 4 and 5 to develop fluency in multiplication and division facts, and a confidence and flexibility with number that exemplifies good number sense.